 - Note: It will only be hidden if you view an app in full screen.
 To show your hidden shelf again, swipe up from the bottom.

-- View all open windows (Overview mode): Pull down from the top of your screen.
-Or Tap Overview in the bottom corner of your screen.
+- View all open windows (Overview mode): Swipe up from the bottom of your screen and hold.

 - View two apps side-by-side: If you see all your open windows on the screen (Overview mode), drag an app to the left or right to open split screen mode.